Documentation - JD DME

 Medical Records - The medical record is not limited to practitioner's office records but may include records from hospitals, nursing facilities, home health agencies, other healthcare professionals, etc. (not all-inclusive).

-- Standard Written Order (SWO) - Only one type of order needed for all dates of service on or after January 1, 2020
+- Standard Written Order (SWO) - Only one type of order needed for all dates of service on or after January 1, 2020.
+All policies require SWO prior to billing.

 - Who can Order?
 Practitioners who can order DMEPOS

 Pick Up Slips - A pick-up slip is written confirmation, provided by a supplier, that the supplier has removed an item of DME from the beneficiary's home.